-Number of students

-5,170

-5,000

-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Fall 2010, 12-month Enrollment component and Spring 2011, Fall Enrollment component.
+NOTE: For additional information about postbaccalaureate degree levels, see the Methodology Notes.
+N is the number of institutions in the comparison group.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Fall 2011, Completions component.

 Figure 4.
-Academic year tuition and required fees for full-time, first-time, degree/certificate-seeking undergraduates: 2007-08--2010-11
+Academic year tuition and required fees for full-time, first-time, degree/certificate-seeking undergraduates: 2008-09--2011-12

 NOTE: The tuition and required fees shown here are the lowest reported from the categories of in-district, in-state, and out-of-state.
 N is the number of institutions in the comparison group.

-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Fall 2010, Institutional Characteristics component.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Fall 2011, Institutional Characteristics component.